Aims and scope

 (c) the name(s) and address(es) of the institution(s) where the work was carried out, followed by the contact details of the author to whom correspondence should be sent (address, telephone, fax, and e-mail).

-Each paper must begin with a structured abstract of no more than 450 words, including three parts: Aims, Methods and Important Findings (reviews and forums should omit Methods).
+Each paper must begin with a structured abstract of no more than 250 words, including three parts: Aims, Methods and Important Findings (reviews and forums should omit Methods).
 Aims should briefly state the context and primary objectives of the study.
 Methods should concisely state the location (for field studies) and major techniques and procedures used in the study.
 Important Findings should take up no more than half of the abstract and summarize only the most important results and their significance.
-Three to five Key Words should be supplied after the abstract for indexing purposes.
+Five to seven Key Words should be supplied after the abstract for indexing purposes.
+You will be required to upload the title, abstract and keywords of your article translated in Chinese in a separate word file after your manuscript is accepted if one of your co-authors is a Chinese.
+Please ignore this if there is no Chinese co-author, and our Editorial Board will help.
+OUP will present the Chinese abstract in the platform as well as in the PDF to better disseminate your research in China. (upload through First Look process after the manuscript is accepted; an email will be sent in due course)Text

 The body of the text should be subdivided into the following main headings: